 Older adults have important stories to tell greatly benefiting young and old, yet ageist stereotypes are perpetuated by Hollywood’s youth-oriented film industry.
 These stereotypes hinder our understanding of aging, older adults, and their vast experiences..
 More →

 Through its partners and programs, NYCEAC seeks to prevent abuse, and assist people 60 and over who are abused or at risk of abuse – as well as their family members, friends, neighbors, caregivers, and witnesses – by helping to improve how professionals, organizations and systems respond to their needs.
 NYCEAC, through its extensive collaborative network:

-- Provides immediate case reviews and coordination, case conferences, assessments, interventions, and referrals to assist the abused elderly throughout NYC.
+- Provides immediate case reviews, planning and coordination; case consultations; assessments and interventions; and referrals to assist the abused elderly throughout NYC.

 - Responds to community needs and publicly promotes an ageist-free approach to programs.

 - Collaborates with government and non-profit organizations to assist with the development of effective policies impacting on elder abuse victims and their families.

 - Serves as a resource for national and international organizations by offering case consultations, educational opportunities, advocacy, research and speakers.

 - Employs technology through various methods including a website, virtual conferences, automated tracking and research tools, accommodations for hearing and vision impaired and access to interpreters for multiple languages.